-I'm a freelance editor and writer serving clients in the arts, nonprofit, and business sectors since 2003.
+I'm a freelance editor and writer serving clients in the arts, nonprofit, and business sectors since 2002.
 My work runs the gamut, from copyediting books, exhibition catalogues, and wall texts, to writing and editing newsletters and annual reports, to drafting press releases and fundraising collateral.
 I’ve worked directly with museums and organizations on short- and long-term projects.
-As an arts writer for 20 years, I've published over 100 reviews and articles in regional, national, and international publications.
+As an arts writer for over 20 years, I've published more than 100 reviews and articles in regional, national, and international publications.
 Additionally, I’m a devotee of children’s literature and founded a small picture book press, QueensBooks.NYC, to celebrate diversity in New York City and cultures around the world.

 Writer and editor for museums, nonprofits, educational institutions, and businesses.